bobup/PMSTopTen/doc/PMSTopTen.md

 ### Glossary
 1.  appRootDir : the root of the tree holding all the files in a local repository tree (e.g. the PMSTopTen project tree.)
 2. rootDir : the parent directory of the appRootDir.
 3. yearToProcess : the season being processed by the PMSTopTen project.  "year" in the name is a misnomer, since a full season encompasses 18 calendar months.
+See "What is a Season" below.

 ###PMSTopTen Project Files
 The code and support files for the PMSTopTen project are stored in a GitHub repository here: